timthedev07/my-website/posts/math/brief-introduction-to-calculus-1.md

 For example, for a linear function, the rate of change is **constant**, because there is a linear(straight line) correlation between the variables.
 And the rate also happens to be the derivative of the function, i.e. the gradient/slope of the line, as discussed above.

 In contrast, a quadratic function, for example, would have a **variable rate of change** over an interval or a point.
-As you saw earlier, the derivative would produce an expression whose value actually depends on x; or in other words, the derivative's value at different x coordinates may vary, unlike a linear function's derivative, which is a single constant that represents the gradient.
+As you saw earlier, the derivative would produce an expression whose value actually depends on x; in other words, the derivative's value at different x coordinates may vary, unlike a linear function's derivative, which is a single constant that represents the gradient.

 ### Average Rate of Change